crate/cratedb-examples/by-language/scala-spark-http/README.md

 # Load Spark data frame into CrateDB using Scala and HTTP

-This example aims to demonstrate how a Spark data frame can be loaded into CrateDB using the CrateDB http endpoint.
+This example aims to demonstrate how a Spark data frame can be loaded into CrateDB using the CrateDB HTTP endpoint.

 It assumes there is a CrateDB instance running on localhost accepting connections with the default `crate` superuser, and it relies on the following table being created: